wanderer-moe/site/README.md

 ## License
 Licensed under [MIT](https://mit.dromzeh.dev/).
-wanderer.moe is **not** affiliated with or endorsed by HoYoverse/MiHoYo, all asset files are properties of original owners.
+wanderer.moe is **not** affiliated with or endorsed by HoYoverse/MiHoYo, all asset files are properties of their original owners.